webdiscus/html-bundler-webpack-plugin/README.md

 > [!TIP]
 > To resolve route URLs in `a.href` for navigation across multiple pages, you can enable the [router](#option-router) option.

----
-> 🦖 **Mozilla** already uses this plugin to build static HTML files for the [Mozilla AI GUIDE](https://github.com/mozilla/ai-guide) site.
->
-> The plugin has been actively developed for more than 2 years, and since 2023 it is open source.\
-> Please support this project by giving it a star ⭐.
----

 ## ❤️ Sponsors & Patrons